 Yes, in fact, multiple investigations by multiple entities may occur in the aftermath of a train accident.
 Due to the complexities associated with trains, completing accident investigations may require a significant amount of time.

 By design, railways travel through many different states, regions, and localities.
 As a result, federal agencies may be inclined to investigate an accident.
-There are two federal entities charged with investigating train accidents, the National Transportation Safety Board and the Federal Railroad Administration.
+Two federal entities are charged with investigating train accidents, the National Transportation Safety Board and the Federal Railroad Administration.

 Agency investigations usually involve forensic analysis of the scene and interviewing witnesses.
 After the investigation, the TSB and FRA will issue a report discussing contributing causes and responsible parties.
 An accident report contains critical evidence should victims later pursue legal action.